saahas-kohli/MuseAI/README.md

 ## Local Installation

 First, make sure to have Docker and Docker-Compose installed on your machine.
-To set up MuseAI locally using Docker-Compose, follow these instructions:
+Then, to set up MuseAI locally using Docker-Compose, follow these instructions:

 1. **Clone the Repository**
    ```bash